Spitzer Space Telescope: History

 The primary instrument package (telescope and cryogenic chamber) was developed by Ball Aerospace & Technologies, in Boulder, Colorado.
-The individual instruments were developed jointly by industrial, academic, and government institutions, the principals being Cornell, the University of Arizona, the Smithsonian Astrophysical Observatory, Ball Aerospace, and Goddard Spaceflight Center.
+The individual instruments were developed jointly by industrial, academic, and government institutions.
+The principals were Cornell University, the University of Arizona, the Smithsonian Astrophysical Observatory, Ball Aerospace, and Goddard Spaceflight Center.
 The shorter-wavelength infrared detectors were developed by Raytheon in Goleta, California.
 Raytheon used indium antimonide and a doped silicon detector in the creation of the infrared detectors.
 These detectors are 100 times more sensitive than what was available at the beginning of the project during the 1980s.
 The far-infrared detectors (70–160 micrometers) were developed jointly by the University of Arizona and Lawrence Berkeley National Laboratory using gallium-doped germanium.
 The spacecraft was built by Lockheed Martin.
 The mission was operated and managed by the Jet Propulsion Laboratory and the Spitzer Science Center, located at IPAC on the Caltech campus in Pasadena, California.